 Drugs used to paralyze muscles—for example, to keep people from moving during surgery or while on a ventilator

 For weakness in specific muscles, the most common causes are

-Strokes Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more (the most common cause of weakness affecting one side of the body)
+Strokes Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more (the most common cause of weakness affecting one side of the body)

 Nerve damage, as occurs in carpal tunnel syndrome Carpal Tunnel Syndrome Carpal tunnel syndrome is a painful compression (pinching) of the median nerve as it passes through the carpal tunnel in the wrist.
 The cause of most cases of carpal tunnel syndrome is unknown... read more or results from injury

 Pressure on (compression of) the spinal cord Compression of the Spinal Cord Injuries and disorders can put pressure on the spinal cord, causing back or neck pain, tingling, muscle weakness, and other symptoms.
 The spinal cord may be compressed by bone, blood (hematomas)... read more , as can result from cancer that has spread to the spinal cord